 The Royal Oldham Hospital has received an innovative piece of equipment that will allow surgeons to make critical advances in bowel cancer treatment.

-The hospital will be the first in the Northwest to offer this procedure joining 12 other NHS hospitals across England to make use of this new technology.
+The hospital in the first in the Northwest to offer this procedure joining over 20 NHS hospitals across England as early adopters of this new technology.

 The medical device called Speedboat a Submucosal Dissection Device (SSD), allows endoscopists to remove complex polyps and even early cancer without the patient requiring further treatment.
 The new equipment also allows endoscopists to cut deeper through the layers of the bowel when removing a lesion reducing the chances of patients requiring an operation.